Data-model Coevolution as the Architectural Principle for AI-Native Materials Databases: Methods

 where $\mathbf{X}_i$ denotes the vectorized local atomic features of structure $i$, $K_h$ is a Gaussian kernel, and $h$ is a tunable bandwidth (default value used).
 The differential entropy gain upon adding a new data point $\mathbf{Y}$ into the existing dataset $\mathbf{\{X\}}$ is given by

 All DFT-labeled structures were ranked by $\delta H$, and the top $N_{\mathrm{train}}$ configurations were selected to maximize the information diversity of the training set while minimizing computational cost.
 Training data were drawn only from iterations 0 to 3, whereas the unselected data from these iterations, along with all data from subsequent iterations, were reserved for testing.
-As DPA-3 models consistently achieve the best testing accuracy, we used the DPA-3 model at $N_{train}=4050$ in subsequent stability estimation and phase-diagram computations.
+As DPA-3 consistently achieves the best testing accuracy, we used the DPA-3 model at $N_{\mathrm{train}}=4050$ in subsequent stability estimation and phase-diagram computations.

-\bmhead{Acknowledgements} This work was supported by the National Key R\&D Program of China (Grants No. 2021YFA0718900) and National Nature Science Foundation of China (Grants No. 92477114 and No. 12374096).
+\bmhead{Acknowledgements} This work was supported by the National Key R\&D Program of China (Grants No. 2021YFA0718900), National Natural Science Foundation of China (Grants No. 92477114 and No. 12374096) and the Suzhou Municipal Science and Technology Program (Gusu Innovation and Entrepreneurship Leading Talent Program, Grant No. ZXL2025304).
 We thank DP Technology for providing computational resources through the Bohrium platform and data hosting services via AIS Square.